microsoft/scitt-ccf-ledger/DEVELOPMENT.md

 ## Development environment

 scitt-ccf-ledger uses a Trusted Execution Environment (TEE) to provide strong security guarantees.
-This means TEE hardware, here SGX, is required to run and test scitt-ccf-ledger in full.
+This means TEE hardware, in SGX or SNP, is required to run and test scitt-ccf-ledger in full.

 However, scitt-ccf-ledger also supports running in *virtual* mode which does not require TEE hardware and is generally sufficient for local development.